NicoNRG2/CV-Project-MoCap/README.md

 1. **Export the animations from Blender:**
    - Open an empty Blender project.
+   - Paste the script and change the absolute path of the input and output.
    - Run the script `04_blender_create_fbx.py` **twice**:
      - Once using the **MoCap data JSON**.
      - Once using the **Triangulation JSON**.